FastDigitalOceanDroplets/VestaCP/README.md

  - Spam-Assassin
  - ClamAV

-What I additionally do to a standard VestaCP installation is:
+What I additionally do to a standard VestaCP installation ?
 - NEW!!
 Make the VestaCP interface secure by default by automatically adding a free Let's Encrypt certificate.
 - NEW!!
-Added a v-search-command for you to find shell Vesta commands easily. (special for newbies and old people like me ;) )
+Added a v-search-command for you to find shell Vesta commands easily (special for newbies and memoryless people like me) ;)
 - Make a swap partition of 1 gb to make some room for some things to work better.
 - Configure server Time Zone.
 - Configure server Locales.